Laith98Dev/GameLib/README.md

  * the first argument is for the plugin
  * the second argument is for the library type
  * can be practice or minigame
- * the third argument is for the sql settings
+ * the third argument is for the databaseSettings
- */
+ * what is shown down only applies to the sql provider (default) */
 // this is for using sqlite
 $gamelib = \vp817\GameLib\GameLib::init(